Efficient time stepping for numerical integration using reinforcement learning: Numerical experiments

-a tolerance of $\tol=\num{d-4}$, and the time horizon $[t_0,t_1] = [0,200]$.
-Note that in contrast to the quadrature examples, we do not train the NN on an entire class of functions, but on a single ODE with a single initial condition.
-(The choice of a single trajectory is justified by the chaotic behavior, due to which a single trajectory yields a sufficiently rich data set.)
-The performance of the trained base learner is shown in Figure \ref{fig:lorenz}, and we see in \ref{fig:lorenz_b} that the NN significantly outperforms RK45.
-Using only \num{130.2} function evaluations on average for a time interval of one second, the model achieves an average error of about \num{8d-5}, while RK45 requires approximately \num{167.3} function evaluations to obtain the same average error.
-This corresponds to a reduction of the required function evaluations by approximately \SI{22}{\percent} at the same level of accuracy.
-As can be seen in Figure \ref{fig:lorenz_b}, the main reason for this substantial improvement is that RK45 rejects poorly chosen time steps if the internal error estimation exceeds a certain bound.
+The performance of the trained model is shown in Figure \ref{fig:lorenz}.
+We see in \ref{fig:lorenz_b} that it significantly outperforms \texttt{RK45}.
+Using on average of \num{143.9} function evaluations per time unit, the model achieves an average error of about \num{4d-5}, while \texttt{RK45} requires approximately \num{181.8} function evaluations to obtain the same average error.
+This corresponds to a reduction of the required function evaluations by approximately \SI{21}{\percent} at the same level of accuracy.
+As can be seen in Figure \ref{fig:lorenz_b}, the main reason for this substantial improvement is that \texttt{RK45} rejects poorly chosen time steps if the internal error estimation exceeds a certain bound.
 However, even without counting the rejections, the performance of our approach is slightly superior.

-In a comparison for 100 random initial conditions $x_0 \sim \operatorname{Unif}[-10, 10]^3$ instead of a single one, the NN required on average \num{115.1} function evaluations per time unit in comparison to \num{130.8} for RK45 for roughly the same average error (\num{5.3d-4}).
-This corresponds to a reduction of approximately \SI{12}{\percent}.
-To conclude, a single base learner already yields a high-performance time stepper for a smooth yet highly complex system. \end{example}

-\begin{example}[Hybrid pendulum] Finally, we study a system with discontinuities in the derivatives caused by a switch in the system dynamics.
-We employ a meta-learner to detect these switches and choose a suitable base learner for the current situation.
-The system under consideration is a damped pendulum, i.\,e.,

-where the first coordinate $x_1$ refers to the position and the second coordinate $x_2$ to the velocity of the pendulum.
-After the amplitude of the oscillation falls below a certain threshold, i.\,e., $\lVert x \rVert < C_1$ at a previously unknown time $t_1$, we quickly accelerate the pendulum, i.\,e., the system dynamics switches to

-until the amplitude of the system exceeds another threshold, i.\,e., $\lVert x \rVert > C_2 > C_1$, at time $t_2$.
-In that case, we switch back to system $f_1$, which results in a hysteresis-like system behavior; see Figure \ref{fig:ode_pendulum} for an illustration.
+By employing the technique of optimizing the weights of the used Runge-Kutta scheme (as described in \ref{subsec:optim_weights}), the performance can be enhanced further, so that the model can achieve the same accuracy as \texttt{RK45} with \SI{23}{\percent} fewer function evaluations.